ebragdondev/code-generator/README.md

-# Nitro Gift Code Generator
+# CodeGen

 Version: Alpha 1.0.3
-Author: Ethan Bragdon
 Date: 05-17-2025

 Mock gift code generator using Kivy for cross-platform and Android compatibility.